 I now work purely in the private sector.

 I have full time secretarial support for my private practice and NHS initiative work.
 I undertake regular continuing professional development courses in spinal surgery, knee surgery, hip surgery.
 I regularly teach on courses giving training to junior surgeons and also train non hospital specialists such as GPs, physiotherapists, acupuncturists and osteopaths in the region.
-I undertake courses on average every six months.

 In the last six years I have worked as a consultant advisor to private healthcare groups, particularly Ramsay Healthcare UK, helping to appoint overseas surgeons for independent sector treatment centres.
 I also undertake work supervising overseas surgeons in their induction period to UK practice, both out-patient and in theatre.
 I carry out appraisals of consultant surgeon colleagues to assess and advise on their work to comply with GMC revalidation procedures and help colleagues formulate job plans and career progression.